pingcap/docs/tidb-cloud/manage-user-access.md

 ### Rename a project

-If you are the organization owner, you can rename any projects in your organization.
-If you are the project owner, you can rename your project.
+If you are in the `Organization Owner` role, you can rename any projects in your organization.
+If you are in the `Project Owner` role, you can rename your project.

 To rename a project, take the following steps: